 We grant credit terms to our customers in the ordinary course of business.
 Concentrations of credit risk with respect to trade accounts receivable and contract assets are generally limited due to the large number of customers comprising our customer base and their dispersion across different industries and geographic areas.
-There were two customers in our Cyber Intelligence segment that combined accounted for \$72.6 million and \$51.7 million of our aggregated accounts receivable and contract assets, at January 31, 2021 and 2020, respectively.
-These amounts result from both direct and indirect contracts with governmental agencies outside of the United States., which we believe present insignificant credit risk.
+There was one customer, an authorized global reseller of our solutions, that accounted for approximately 14% of our aggregated accounts receivable and contract assets at January 31, 2022 and 2021, and approximately 10% of our total revenue for the year ended January 31, 2021, but did not represent 10% or greater of our total revenue for the years ended January 31, 2022 or 2020.
+Credit losses relating to this reseller have historically been immaterial.
+No end-customer represented more than 10% of our revenue during the years ended January 31, 2022, 2021, and 2020.

-Allowance for Doubtful Accounts
+Allowance for Credit Losses

-We adopted Accounting Standard Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses (Topic 326) - Measurement of Credit Losses on Financial Instruments on February 1, 2021.
+We adopted Accounting Standard Update ("ASU") No. 2016-13, Financial Instruments - Credit Losses (Topic 326) - Measurement of Credit Losses on Financial Instruments on February 1, 2020.
 ASU No. 2016-13 requires us to make judgments as to our ability to collect outstanding receivables and provide allowances for a portion of receivables over the lifetime of the receivables.
-Our allowance for doubtful accounts or expected credit losses is estimated based on an analysis of the aging of our accounts receivable and contract assets, historical write-offs, customer payment patterns, individual customer creditworthiness, current economic trends, reasonable and supportable forecasts of future economic conditions, and/or establishment of specific reserves for customers in adverse financial condition.
+Our allowance for expected credit losses is estimated based on an analysis of the aging of our accounts receivable and contract assets, historical write-offs, customer payment patterns, individual customer creditworthiness, current economic trends, reasonable and supportable forecasts of future economic conditions, and/or establishment of specific reserves for customers in adverse financial condition.
 We write-off an account receivable and charge it against its recorded allowance at the point when it is considered uncollectible.
-We assess the adequacy of the allowance for doubtful accounts on a quarterly basis.
+We assess the adequacy of the allowance for credit losses on a quarterly basis.

-The following table summarizes the activity in our allowance for doubtful accounts for the years ended January 31, 2021, 2020, and 2019:
+The following table summarizes the activity in our allowance for credit losses for the years ended January 31, 2022, 2021, and 2020:

-Year Ended Januar (in thousands) 2021 2020 2019 Allowance for doubtful accounts, beginning of year \$ 5,324 \$ 3,777 \$ 2,217 Cumulative effect of adoption of ASU No. 2016-13 1,012 Provisions charged to expense 3,707 2,572 2,746 Amounts written off (3,853) (1,176) (1,172) Other, including fluctuations in foreign exchange rates (22) 151 (14) Allowance for doubtful accounts, end of year \$ 6,168 \$ 5,324 \$ 3,777
+Year Ended January 31, (in thousands) 2022 2021 2020 Allowance for credit losses, beginning of year \$ 1,609 \$ 1,239 \$ 866 Cumulative effect of adoption of ASU No. 2016-13 577 Provisions charged to expense 1,242 1,899 1,211 Amounts written off (1,666) (1,931) (1,024) Other, including fluctuations in foreign exchange rates 75 (175) 186 Allowance for credit losses, end of year \$ 1,260 \$ 1,609 \$ 1,239